 Will parking spaces be affected at the off-leash dog park?

-The City has partnered with Coast Mountain Bus Company to improve the accessibility of two bus stops along the bike path route.
-At the bus stop located near the dog park, the City will add a retaining wall and railing.
+The City has partnered with Coast Mountain Bus Company to improve the accessibility of this bus stop.
+The City will add a retaining wall and railing.
 This will make it possible to expand the waiting area, and align the bike path parallel to the sidewalk.
-At Rocky Point Park, the City will add an accessible bus stop just west of the main park entrance.
-This bus stop will replace the one currently located just east of the main park entrance.

 How much will the bike path extension cost?